 Elmendorf, H. & Riley, J. Curricular Infusion of Well-Being and Science (Ch.
 22).
 In Well-Being and Higher Education: A Strategy for Change and the Realization of Education's Greater Purposes.
 Washington, DC: Bringing Theory to Practice.

-- Georgetown Professors Jen Woolard, Joan Riley, and (include others) are part of an Engelhard “Community of Inquiry” that is seeking to examine the outcome of students’ participation in Engelhard courses on students’ well-being.
-As part of this new research project, the faculty members have ….
+- Georgetown Professors Jen Woolard and Joan Riley are part of an Engelhard “Community of Inquiry” that is seeking to examine the outcome of students’ participation in Engelhard courses on students’ well-being.

 The Engelhard Project team contributed to the recent book Transforming Undergraduate Education: Theory That Compels and Practices That Succeed, edited by Don Harward (Rowman & Littlefield, 2012).
 Randy Bass co-wrote a chapter with Ken Bain of Montclair State University entitled “Threshold Concepts of Teaching and Learning that Transform Faculty Practice (and the Limits of Individual Change),” while Mindy McWilliams and Joan Riley (NHS) co-wrote a chapter on “Curriculum Infusion: Educating the Whole Student and Creating Campus Change—Georgetown University."